 2) Read a model IR created by the Model Optimizer (.xml is supported format):

-Or read the model from ONNX format (.onnx and .prototxt are supported formats)
+Or read the model from ONNX format (.onnx and .prototxt are supported formats).
+You can find more information about the ONNX format support in the document ONNX format support in the OpenVINO™.

 Optionally, set the number format (precision) and memory layout for inputs and outputs.
 Refer to the Supported configurations chapter to choose the relevant configuration.